Rafael Fernandes (baseball)

-Rafael Miranda Fernandes (born April 23, 1986) is a Brazilian professional baseball pitcher for the Ibaraki Astro Planets of the Baseball Challenge League.
-He has played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+Rafael Miranda Fernandes (born April 23, 1986) is a Brazilian professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Career

 Tokyo Yakult Swallows

 Fernandes signed with the Tokyo Yakult Swallows of Nippon Professional Baseball in 2009.
 He made his NPB debut on August 6, 2011.
-In 10 NPB games, from 2011 to 2012, Fernandes pitched to a 1-0 record and 8.31 ERA with 4 strikeouts.
+In 10 NPB games, from 2011 to 2012, Fernandes pitched to a 1–0 record and 8.31 ERA with 4 strikeouts.
 He became a free agent after the 2013 season.

 Canberra Cavalry

 Fernandes signed with the Canberra Cavalry of the Australian Baseball League for the 2015/2016 season.
-He recorded a 2-3 record and 5.61 ERA with 36 strikeouts in 13 games.
+He recorded a 2–3 record and 5.61 ERA with 36 strikeouts in 13 games.

 Ibaraki Astro Planets

 On April 17, 2021, Fernandes signed with the Ibaraki Astro Planets of the Baseball Challenge League.

-Representing Brazil
+International career

 He represented Brazil at the 2003 Baseball World Cup, 2005 Baseball World Cup and 2013 World Baseball Classic.